Danzig-Wonneberg / Gdansk-Ujescisko

 Over the Baltic Sea

 ......
 Only the seeway was open.
-We found the ship Emsstrom, which stayed in the harbour of Neufahrwasser until a convoy assembled.
+We found the ship Emsstrom, which stayed in the harbour of Neufahrwasser until a convoy had assembled.

 I found this statement about it on the internet: